-While a general use tax cannot approve a specific list of projects, Attachments 1 & 2 provide the types of critical and emerging needs that could be addressed with such a measure.
+While a general use tax cannot approve a specific list of projects, the Intended Infrastructure, Facilities an Equipment Expenditure Plan Attachment 1 provides the types of critical and emerging needs that could be addressed with such a measure.
 As a general tax, the approval requirement is a simple majority (50%+1) of voters.
-City staff recommends that an Advisory Measure also be placed on the November 2016 ballot in order to determine public support for how the tax proceeds will be spent.
-A Citizen Oversight Committee is also recommended to ensure public confidence in the use of the funds.
+A Citizen Oversight Committee is recommended to ensure public confidence in the use of the funds.

 A Citizen Oversight Committee is an effective way to guide the expenditure of the funds throughout the life of the measure.
 The Citizen Oversight Committee would be established in conjunction with the passage of the Measure.
 The Committee would serve in an advisory capacity.
-In particular, the Committee will review the Measure's annual spending plan and state whether or not it is consistent with the Advisory Measure and, if not, on what purposes it is spent.
+In particular, the Committee will review the Measure's annual spending plan and state whether or not it is consistent with the City Council Infrastructure, Facilities and Equipment Expenditure Plan.
 The Committee would review the Independent Auditors' Report on revenues and expenditures and present an annual report to the City Council with findings relative to the use of Measure's funds.
 The Mayor and City Council shall appoint all members of the Committee, which shall be comprised of experts in areas such as accounting, finance and engineering.
 The members shall be residents or representatives of businesses located within the City of Chula Vista and shall not be elected officials or current city employees.
 While the Citizen Oversight Committee would not have budget authority, it would be a public body governed by the Brown Act, which requires open public meetings, properly noticed and posted agendas and reports and minutes.
 Within 30 days of successful approval of Measure, the City Council shall adopt an ordinance establishing the composition of the committee and defining the scope of committee responsibilities and reporting requirements.